-GL 103 Earth Materials (3 credits)
+GL 113 Earth Materials (3 Credits)

-Common crystal forms, habits and twinning, their Point Group symmetry and classification into crystal systems and classes, Bravais lattices, Introduction to common rock-forming minerals, their composition, physico-chemical properties, classification and identification.
-Economic minerals, their composition, physico-chemical properties and identification.
-Introduction to igneous, sedimentary and metamorphic rocks, their classification, mineralogy and texture, and identification.
+Common crystal forms, habits and twinning, point group symmetry of crystals and their classification into crystal systems and classes.
+Bravais lattices.
+Introduction to common rock-forming minerals, their composition, physico-chemical properties, classification and identification.
+Introduction to igneous, sedimentary and metamorphic rocks, their classification, mineralogy, texture and identification.
+Introduction to paleontology.
+Trace, index, micro and plant fossils and their preservation and interpretation.
+Rock-, bio-, soil-and time-stratigraphy.
 Introduction to rocks of Sri Lanka.
-Introduction to fossils.
-Fossils, their preservation and interpretation.
-Study of common fossil forms in the Precambrian and Phanerozoic, their identification and biostratigraphy.